ReactiveX/RxJava/docs/Additional-Reading.md

-(A more complete and up-to-date list of resources can be found at the reactivex.io site: [[http://reactivex.io/tutorials.html]])
+﻿(A more complete and up-to-date list of resources can be found at the reactivex.io site: [[http://reactivex.io/tutorials.html]])

 # Introducing Reactive Programming
 * [Introduction to Rx](http://www.introtorx.com/): a free, on-line book by Lee Campbell